AviatrixSystems/Docs/HowTos/copilot_getting_started.rst

         You must deploy at least 3 data instances.
 You can deploy a maximum of 9 data instances.

     b.
-In **Subnet**, for each *data instance*, specify the subnet (availability zone) in which to deploy the instance.
+In **Subnet**, for each *data instance*, specify the subnet (availability zone) in which to deploy the instance. **Note:** Each CoPilot instance must be launched in a *subnet* that has outbound Internet access.
+If you are using private mode, you also must select a *subnet* with outbound Internet access in this step for each data instance.
 It is recommended to deploy each data instance in a **different availability zone** so the cluster can tolerate an AZ failure.
 For example, if you deployed three data instances in AZs 1a, 1b, and 1c:

         *subnet_cidr1*~~**us-east-1a**~~...